BrowserWorks/website/src/content/docs/docs/support/protect-your-privacy/prefs-privacy.md

 When **Waterfox will** is set to **Never remember history**:

 - Waterfox will keep no record of your browsing history.
-- The files you download will not be listed in the [Downloads window](/support/where-find-and-manage-downloaded-files-waterfox).
+- The files you download will not be listed in the Downloads panel or Library.
 - The text you enter into form fields or the search bar will not be remembered.
 - Waterfox will accept cookies from sites and delete them when you close Waterfox.
 For more information on cookies, see [Cookies - Information that websites store on your computer](/support/cookies-information-websites-store-on-your-computer).